Port Royal, Virginia: 19th-20th centuries

 Shipping of property from the port began to decline after completion of competing railroads in Virginia, beginning in the 1830s.
 But the last scheduled passenger ship service ended in 1932, supplanted by highways.
 However, Port Royal was served by the new highways which became U.S. Route 17 and U.S. Route 301, with their crossroads at Port Royal.

+In April, 1863 before the start of the Chancellorsville Campaign, Port Royal would be captured by the 1st and 2nd Brigades of the 1st Division of the I Corps (Union Army) of the Army of the Potomac, with the 1st brigade being the famed Iron Brigade.
+The units who led the assault were the 24th Michigan Infantry Regiment of the Iron Brigade and the 84th New York Volunteer Infantry Regiment (14th Brooklyn Zouves) of the 2nd Brigade.

-Probably Port Royal's most notable claim to fame is that John Wilkes Booth was killed about two miles outside town by Sgt.
+Port Royal's most notable claim to fame is that John Wilkes Booth was killed about two miles outside town by Sgt.
 Boston Corbett, part of a contingent of federal troops, at the now obsolete Garrett farmstead on April 26, 1865.
 Booth had assassinated United States President Abraham Lincoln on the night of April 14, 1865 at Ford's Theatre in Washington, DC.

 Booth initially escaped through southern Maryland, fleeing to Virginia across the Potomac and Rappahannock rivers.
 He was cornered in a tobacco barn on the Garrett farm at sunrise.
 Shot through the neck and instantly paralyzed, Booth died on the porch of the Garrett house, where he was carried from the barn.
 David Herold, one of his accomplices, was with him and captured at the Garrett farm.
-He was tried, convicted, and hanged on July 7, 1865 in Washington, DC, along with other conspirators.
+He was tried, convicted, and hanged on July 7, 1865, in Washington, DC, along with other conspirators.

 Poet Judith Lomax lived in Port Royal for some years.